 COVID-19 vaccines are being rolled out across the country in a phased approach by each province and territory and Heart & Stroke has been working to raise awareness around the importance of timely access to vaccines for high risk and vulnerable populations.

 As part of these efforts, Heart & Stroke, along with 12 other health charities, sent this letter (below) to the federal Health Minister requesting that these populations, including people with certain chronic conditions who are at high-risk of severe illness and death from COVID-19, be prioritized for early access to COVID-19 vaccines.
+Similar letters were sent to various provincial governments.
+Heart & Stroke also endorsed a Call to Action statement for provincial governments and sent a follow up letter to the federal government along with other health charities urging more timely access to second doses of the vaccine for at risk populations.

 Letter to the minister